egasimus/dop/README.md

 Set the valence of a thing:

 ```
-$ dop -b smoke
+$ dop -b doomscroll
-Valence of action "smoke" set to "bad".
+Valence of action "doomscroll" set to "bad".

 Dop will discourage you from taking this action.
 ```